 Susan Sarandon has a tendency to play strong female characters that never make any apologies.
 From Thelma and Louise and Lorenzo's Oil to Stepmom, she is always a force, which feels true to who she is in real life as well.
-After an Academy Award win and numerous nominations, her career has never slowed down, not even after having children.
+After an Academy Award win and numerous nominations, her career has never slowed down.
 But despite her rise to fame in Hollywood, she has always maintained an incredibly close relationship with her daughter Eva Amurri Martino.

 Eva is the Oscar winner's only child from her first marriage to Italian filmmaker Franco Amurri.
 She was born after her mom had already made a name for herself starring in The Rocky Horror Picture Show.
 Since the actress continued booking films right and left, young Eva spent much of her childhood backstage on her mother's movie sets.